Seagate Rosewood Data RecoveryST1000LM035 / ST2000LM007

 - Preamp Matching: We validate the donor part not just by model, but by the preamp vendor code (Agilent, TI, or LSI) found on the head connector.
 A mismatch here means the heads won't read, even if they fit physically.

 - Safe Unstick: We use specialized tools to lift the heads vertically off the platter before moving them to the ramp.
-Dragging them back (a common amateur mistake) leaves scratches.
+Dragging them back, which is a common amateur mistake, leaves scratches.

 - Firmware Stabilization: We patch the ROM to unlock the terminal, then modify System File 93 to disable background processes.
 This stops the drive from trying to reorganize itself during the imaging process.